JakeDyme/DymeExpansion/README.md

 ```

 ## Composition

 You can import configs one after the other, creating a composition of imported configs.<br>
-Conflicting properties will be overridded by subsequent configs.
-In other words, the first imported config can be thought of as a default config, over which the next config wll be overlayed. <br>
+Conflicting properties will be overridden by subsequent configs.
+In other words, the first imported config can be thought of as a default config, over which the next config will be overlaid. <br>
 Properties in the current config will override conflicting properties from any imported config.

 ```C#
 var actualGreetings = new List<string>();